jhester/micro-ekho/README.md

 The "node" folder holds all the code for the Micro Ekho nodes that are attached to energy harvesters.
 These nodes send IV data to the "basestation" over the radio.
 Embedded C on an MSP430.

+### Getting Started
+Currently, this project is very much in progress, please contact me for more information, or raise an Issue.

 #### License
 Except for the desktop application made with Electron, everything else is MIT.